ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 From this entire docker desktop thing you installed, you don't need any of its GUI elements.
 We only care about the command line executables.

-If that command works, we need to make sure that the Docker Deamon (`docker.service` & `containerd.service`) is running before we can do anything else.
+If that command works, we need to make sure that the Docker Deamon is running before we can do anything else.
 This is something you need to do whenever you want to run any docker command.

+If you installed Docker Desktop, you should just open the GUI of Docker Desktop.
+We are not _using_ this gui, but opening it (and then closing it,) makes sure it is running.

-On linux, you can start the docker daemon by running:
+On linux, if you did not install the Docker Desktop, you can start the docker daemon by running:

 ```sh
 systemctl start docker
 ```

-If you instead installed Docker Desktop, you should just open the GUI of Docker Desktop.
-We are not _using_ this gui, but opening it (and then closing it,) makes sure it is running.

 If you want to, you can, at this point, go through the [Getting Started Guide](https://docs.docker.com/get-started/).
 You don't have to, but this is the easiest place to go through if you, at any point, feel like you're stuck on Docker and want to learn how it works.